nihiluis/manabound-devlog/scripts/MakingAGameFor5Years.md

 In Manalord you start as a tiny hero in traditional RPG manner.

 You can explore the world of Lorim, become a powerful warrior by killing mobs and banditry, rising to an S-rank adventurer.
 It's a sandbox game though!
-So if you want to have it a little more chill, buy yourself a plot of land, grow crops, go fishing, craft and finally build up your estate.
+So if you want to have it a little more chill, buy yourself a plot of land, grow crops, go fishing, craft and build up your estate.
 Just like in a farming sim.

-Manalord begins with one character but eventually you can gather heroes that follow you.
+So what's the twist?
+You begin with one hero but eventually you found a dynasty and gather heroes that follow you.
 As time passes and you go through the seasons and years, your hero will age and a new generation will take over.
-Unless you somehow acquire immortality.

 ## Origin Story
-In my 20s I became a guy who wanted to create something.
-Being a software dev and gamer in my youth, I stumbled upon the Godot engine.
+Some years ago, I stumbled upon the open-source Godot engine.
 I read about it a few times about it, doing nothing..
 But at some point I guess I got inspired and just started learning Godot.
 And this lead me on a 5 year journey whose result you see right now.

-My killer nostalgic game from being a child was Golden Sun.
-Wanting to craft my own fantasy world and replicate that sense of exploration, I needed a big overworld and classic RPG character progression.
+At first, I just wanted to learn, have fun.
+Slowly this evolved to Manalord.
+My prime nostalgic experience was exploring the world of Golden Sun, a GBA JRPG similar to Final Fantasy 5.
+Wanting to craft my own fantasy world and replicate that sense of exploration and adventure, I needed a big top-down 2d overworld and classic RPG character progression.

-Since I wanted to build a sandbox world, I needed something to fill my world besides a heavy story.
+Instead of a story-rich game, I wanted to build a sandbox world where you can take a variety of skills, grind and have success with it.
+Every interaction in Lorim should matter.
+But without a story, this type of world needs more stuff to do and meaning.
+Just cutting down mobs would not cut it.
 So I looked to two games I liked a lot: Harvest Moon and Stardew Valley.
+Housing and an expansive crafting system were the ideal match to combine with the exploration and loot part.

 As I got into pixel art, I really liked building maps as well which is why I went beyond the overworld and also added regular maps.